basham/swit-workshop-writing/slides.md

-# Make writing legible
+# Make writing accessible

 Part 2 of 8

 Notes:
 In Part 1, we learned that writing is purposeful when it helps to achieve goals.
-In Part 2, we will learn how to make writing legible.
+In Part 2, we will learn how to make writing accessible.